 - 1. Position the child safety seat on the seat cushion. - 2.
 Route the child safety seat tether strap over the back of the seat. - 3.
 Locate the correct anchor for the selected seating position. - 4.
 You may need to pull the seatback forward to access the tether anchors.
 Make sure the seat is locked in the upright position before installing the child seat.
-Refer to the Folding down the rear seats section in this chapter for information on how to operate the rear seats.
+Refer to the Rear folding seat system with load floor section in this chapter for information on how to operate the rear seats

-- 5. Clip the tether strap to the anchor as shown. - Front seat (SuperCab only)
+5. Clip the tether strap to the anchor as shown.

+• Front seat (SuperCab only)

-• Front seats (Regular Cab) and Rear seats (Crew Cab only)
+• Front seats (Regular Cab)

+• Rear seats (Crew Cab only)